Cork Street, Dublin: History

 The Cork Street Fever Hospital (also known as the House of Recovery) was a hospital that opened in Cork Street on 14 May 1804.
 The hospital was extended in 1817-1819 to help cope with a national typhus epidemic.
 In 1953 the Cherry Orchard Hospital in Ballyfermot replaced the old Cork Street hospital, which was renamed Brú Chaoimhín and became a nursing home.

 Across the road from the hospital is the James Weir Home for Nurses, built in 1903.
 The site had once been a Quaker burial ground.

 In 1932 the Maryland housing development off Cork Street was constructed by Dublin Corporation.
 1932 was a Marian year, hence the name Maryland.

-During the mid-20th century, there were plans to widen the road into a dual carriageway, leading to buildings being left to fall into decay while the threat of compulsory purchase orders seemed possible.
-The street was totally reconstructed towards the end of the 20th century.
-It is now a mostly residential area.
+From as early as 1941 there were plans to widen the road, leading to buildings being left to fall into decay while the threat of compulsory purchase orders seemed possible.
+The road widening was eventually completed in 2003 and there followed an extensive reconstruction of the street including landmark residential buildings by O'Donnell & Tuomey Architects (the award-winning Timberyard social housing scheme, 2008) and FKL Architects and the development of a new park, Weaver Park, designed by Áit Urbanism + Landscape.